 1. Never go to bed with a dirty kitchen

-Clean the sink every night clean (and even polish it), so the next morning things are tidy for the start of the day.
+Clean the sink every night, so the next morning things are tidy for the start of the day.
 There’s nothing worse than waking up and seeing last night’s dinner mess.
-The Electrolux RealLife XXL fully integrated dishwasher (ESL8530RO) is larger than most dishwashers, meaning you can fit everything in and don’t need to worry about hand-washing or leaving dirty items for the morning.
+Clear the table, rinse the glassware, store leftovers in the fridge, then pack the dishwasher and hand-wash bulky items, or leave them to soak overnight.

 2. Add sentimental items

 Bring your personality into the kitchen by using open shelving to display artwork and treasured items that bring you joy when you see them.
-It will make being in the kitchen feel like less of a chore to have touches of items you love.
+It will make being in the kitchen feel like less of a chore and more of a celebration to incorporate items you love.

 3. Make each meal an occasion

 Always set the table when you eat, don’t just save the tablecloth, place mats, candles and flowers for when you have guests over.
-It brings a sense of occasion to every meal, including breakfast, and can help build connections with loved ones while you’re self-isolating.
+It brings a sense of occasion to every meal, including breakfast, and can help build connections with loved ones.

 4. Integrate appliances

 Where possible, integrate appliances to create a seamless look in your kitchen design.
-If they’re on display, make sure you coordinate with the joinery – it makes a big difference and since the kitchen is an area you’re likely to be in every day, you will notice the little things.
+If they’re on display, make sure you coordinate with the joinery – it makes a big difference, and since the kitchen is an area you’re likely to be in every day, you will notice the little things.
+Choose appliances that work with your aesthetic to ensure that everything from the family meal to the endless parade of washing happens with minimum visual interruption – behind closed doors if possible!

 5. Organisation is key

-Organise and plan your kitchen so the tools you use all the time are easily accessible, so that using them becomes second nature and you’re not spending time looking for specific utensils such as bowls, graters or crushers.
-Purchase good quality utensils so you’re not having to replace them often.
+Organise and plan your kitchen so that the tools you use all the time are easily accessible, and using them becomes second nature.
+Rather than spending time looking for specific utensils such as bowls, graters or crushers, keep your often-used items handy and purchase good-quality utensils to avoid having to replace them often.